-Transportation is dedicated to meeting the needs of our special education students as indicated in their Individualized Education Plan.
+The Transportation Department employees are dedicated to meeting the needs of special education students as indicated in their Individualized Education Plan.
 Appropriate equipment is used, and drivers receive training and instructions for working with students with disabilities.

 For safe and efficient transportation, please do the following: